What are jalafuego peppers?

 Where can you buy jalafuego peppers?

 As a jalapeño hybrid, you may have had a Jalafuego pepper and never known it.
 They sometimes are simply sold at farmer’s markets as “jalapeño peppers” (and you may have wondered at the size compared to what you’re used to seeing).
 If you have a green thumb, these are excellent home garden chili peppers, particularly for their disease resistance (they’re resistant to potato virus and bacterial leaf spots).
-You can buy Jalafuego pepper seeds from Amazon and online gardening centers.
+You can buy Jalafuego pepper seeds easily online (Amazon).
 Your brick and mortar gardening center may also carry the seeds.

 So if bigger is always better, the Jalafuego is your answer to the jalapeño.
 It delivers all that you love about the jalapeño with a little more and much more chili to love.